Last updated on 2026-03-23

 Career Options

-Graduates of the Electrical Techniques program can pursue a variety of career paths in Canada, including:
+Graduates of the Electrical Techniques program can pursue a variety of career paths in Canada.
+Here are some potential job options:

-• Electrical Construction and Maintenance Apprentice: Assists in the installation and maintenance of electrical systems in residential and commercial settings.
+- Electrical Construction and Maintenance Apprentice: Assist in the installation and maintenance of electrical systems in residential and commercial settings.

-• Fire Alarm Technician: Specializes in the installation and servicing of fire alarm systems to ensure safety compliance.
+- Fire Alarm Technician: Specialize in the installation and servicing of fire alarm systems, ensuring safety compliance.

-• Independent Contractor: Operates as a self-employed electrician, providing services to clients on a project basis.
+- Independent Contractor: Operate as a self-employed electrician, providing services to clients on various electrical projects.

-• Industrial Electrician Apprentice: Works in industrial settings, assisting in the installation and repair of electrical systems and machinery.
+- Industrial Electrician Apprentice: Work in industrial settings, focusing on the installation and repair of electrical systems and machinery.

-• Network Cabling Technician: Installs and maintains network cabling systems, ensuring reliable communication infrastructure.
+- Network Cabling Technician: Install and maintain network cabling systems, ensuring efficient data communication.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.